Freight Shipping from Boise to Baltimore

 How much does it cost to ship freight from Boise to Baltimore?

-Full truckload (FTL) rates from Boise, ID to Baltimore, MD currently range from $5,736-$7,070 for a standard dry van load over the 2,668-mile route.
+Full truckload (FTL) rates from Boise, ID to Baltimore, MD currently range $5,736-$7,070 (roughly $2.17-$2.67 per mile over 2,668 miles).
 LTL shipments typically cost $1,667-$2,668 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Baltimore?